vlachos/PROJECT-HY454-2012/Bubble Bobble/data/bitmaps/terrain/readme.txt

-- TRANSPARENCY
+- solidity

-1)All shadows are transparent
+1)All shadows are not solid
-2)all parts of big brick are not transparent
+2)all parts of big brick are solid
-3)small brick is only transparent from bottom
+3)small brick can get passed from bottom even if they are solid

 - REGARDING TEXTS